-Definition of Occurrences That Are Subject to Review by The Joint Commission Under the Sentinel Event Policy
+Definition of Occurrences that Are Subject to Review by The Joint Commission Under the Sentinel Event Policy

 The definition of a reviewable sentinel event takes into account a wide array of occurrences applicable to a wide variety of health care organizations.
-Any or all occurrences may apply to a particular type of hospital.
-Thus, not all of the following occurrences may apply to your particular hospital.
+Any or all occurrences might apply to a particular type of health care organization.
+Thus, not all of the following occurrences might apply to your particular organization.
 The subset of sentinel events that is subject to review by The Joint Commission includes any occurrence that meets any of the following criteria:

 ^{}Near miss Used to describe any process variation that did not affect an outcome but for which a recurrence carries a significant chance of a serious adverse outcome.
-Such a "near miss" falls within the scope of the definition of a sentinel event but outside the scope of those sentinel events that are subject to review by The Joint Commission under its Sentinel Event Policy.
+Such a near miss falls within the scope of the definition of a sentinel event but outside the scope of those sentinel events that are subject to review by The Joint Commission under its Sentinel Event Policy.

-■ The event has resulted in an unanticipated death or major permanent loss of function, not related to the natural course of the patient's illness or underlying condition[§] || or
+■ The event has resulted in an unanticipated death or major permanent loss of function, not related to the natural course of the resident's illness or underlying condition§ || or

-- The event is one of the following (even if the outcome was not death or major permanent loss of function unrelated to the natural course of the patient's illness or underlying condition): - □ Suicide of any patient receiving care, treatment and services in a staffed aroundthe-clock care setting or within 72 hours of discharge - □ Unanticipated death of a full-term infant - Abduction of any patient receiving care, treatment, and services - Discharge of an infant to the wrong family - □ Rape[#] - Hemolytic transfusion reaction involving administration of blood or blood products having major blood group incompatibilities (ABO, Rh, other blood groups)
+- The event is one of the following (even if the outcome was not death or major permanent loss of function unrelated to the natural course of the resident's illness or underlying condition): - □ Suicide of any resident receiving care, treatment, and services in a staffed around-the-clock care setting or within 72 hours of discharge - □ Rape[#] - Elopement - Abduction of any resident receiving care, treatment, and services